Devleaps/github-secret-synchronizer/README.md

 ### AWS Secrets Manager

 Secrets stored in AWS Secrets Manager can be synchronized towards GitHub Secrets/Variables.
-The following environment variables are mandatory for github-secrets-synchronizer to work with AWS Secrets Manager:
+The following environment variables are mandatory for github-secret-synchronizer to work with AWS Secrets Manager:
 - `AWS_ACCESS_KEY_ID` - The access key ID of the AWS IAM user
 - `AWS_SECRET_ACCESS_KEY` - The secret access key of the AWS IAM user
 - `AWS_REGION` - The region of the AWS Secrets Manager